stripe-ruby-mock/stripe-ruby-mock/README.md

 ## Description

 ** *WARNING: This library does not cover all Stripe API endpoints.
-If you need one that's missing, please create an issue for it.* **
+If you need one that's missing, please create an issue for it, or [see this wiki page](https://github.com/rebelidealist/stripe-ruby-mock/wiki/Implementing-a-New-Behavior) if you're interested in contributing* **

 At its core, this library overrides [stripe-ruby's](https://github.com/stripe/stripe-ruby) request method to skip all http calls and